wtsi-hgi/13amp/README.md

         --version          Print version

 The source directory may also be provided as a mount option (e.g., in your fstab).
-When poiting to a URL, this is expected to resolve to a manifest file (i.e., a file of CRAM URLs).
+When pointing to a URL, this is expected to resolve to a manifest file (i.e., a file of CRAM URLs).

 Note that the search order for CRAM reference files is: